albertogg/albertogg.github.com/_drafts/csv-manipulation-with-ruby.md

 Now that we now how to read and print the CSV file in Ruby we can use this to seed a database, for example within Rails.

-### Seeding a Rails DB
+### Seeding a Rails database

 Seeding the database through a CSV file is in no way any different from what we've been doing.
-For this example let's try seeding a Users table that has the same structure as de above CSV file (name, lastname, email, birth_date and hometown).
+For this example let's try seeding a Users table that has the same structure as the above CSV file (name, lastname, email, birth_date and hometown).

 Let's open the `db/seeds.rb` file and use the read line by line `foreach` method